 Applications for admission are considered on a rolling basis with a completed application and an official high school transcript (sent directly from the institution to Concordia), official certification of high school equivalency, or GED diploma (General Education Development).
 Students must also submit test scores from either the American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT).
-The ACT is preferred.
-The nonrefundable application fee should accompany a submitted paper application for admission.
 Applying online (www.cuaa.edu) is free.
 A personal statement of 300-500 words or more is optional and may address the student's goals, achievements, strengths, and weaknesses and reasons why a student is considering Concordia University.
-The minimum requirement for admissions is a 2.5 overall high school GPA and 18 ACT or 860 SAT.
+The minimum requirement for admissions is a 2.5 overall high school GPA and composite score of 18 on the ACT or a combined Critical Reading and Math score of 870 on the SAT.